center-for-threat-informed-defense/adversary_emulation_library/README.md

 ## Philosophy

-In collaboration with Center participants, the MITRE Engenuity Center for Threat-Informed Defense (CTID) has developed these adversary emulation plans to document and distribute red team resources that are based on known-adversary behaviors.
+In collaboration with Center Participants, the MITRE Engenuity Center for Threat-Informed Defense (CTID) has developed these adversary emulation plans to document and distribute red team resources that are based on known-adversary behaviors.
 This approach empowers defenders to operationalize cyber threat intelligence to better understand and combat real-world adversaries.
 Rather than focusing on static signatures, these intelligence-driven emulation plans provide a repeatable means to test and tune defensive capabilities and products against the evolving TTPs of threat actors and malware.

 ## Adversary Emulation Background